BDC Hamburger Icon

 Open row

-Taking a few minutes each day to straighten your desk can help build healthy organizational habits and make you more efficient.
-After all, every time you search for documents or get distracted by the clutter that surrounds you productivity is hindered.
+Taking a few minutes daily to straighten your desk can help build healthy organizational habits and improve efficiency.
+After all, productivity is hindered every time you search for documents or get distracted by the clutter surrounding you.

-Keeping your office clean is easier than you think.
-Tidying could increase your mental and physical health as well as improve your work-life balance.
+Keeping your office clean is easier than you think, and the benefits are worthwhile.
+Tidying can enhance your mental and physical health and improve your work-life balance.
+We’ll share tips for keeping a clean and organized office and explain how workspace cleanliness affects productivity.

 How to keep a clean and organized office

-The first step in cleaning your office is to conduct a workspace audit.
-Take a good look at what’s in your office space.
-Determine what items, paperwork and supplies you truly need and what you can do without.
-Think about what you use daily, what you use once in a while and what you never use.
-Then create separate piles for trash, items you want to keep and those you wish to donate.
+The first step in cleaning your office is conducting a workspace audit.
+Take a thorough look at your office space and identify what items, paperwork and supplies you truly need versus what you can do without.
+Consider what you use daily, occasionally and never.
+Then, create separate piles for trash, items to keep and items to donate.

 2. Hide electrical wires and chargers.